INDIAN2020/wp-job-manager-cf7-apply/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allow themes using the WP Job Manager plugin to apply via a defined Contact Form 7.
+Allow themes using the WP Job Manager plugin to apply via a defined Contact Form 7 form.

 == Description ==

-Allow themes using the WP Job Manager plugin to apply via a defined Contact Form 7.
+Allow themes using the WP Job Manager plugin to apply via a defined Contact Form 7 form.

 = Where can I use this? =